A M Hersey Family Trust Trading as Finesse Finance Pty Ltd

-This Policy applies to Angela Hersey trading as Finesse Finance (Purple Circle) and all our Credit Representatives and their staff.
+This Policy applies to A M Hersey Family Trust Trading as Finesse Finance Pty Ltd (Purple Circle) and all our Credit Representatives and their staff.
 The privacy of your personal information is important to us.
 We are committed to respecting your right to privacy and protecting your personal information.
 We are bound by the National Privacy Principles in the Privacy Act 1988.
 Our staff and Credit Representatives are trained to respect your privacy in accordance with our standards, policies and procedures.

 Collecting your personal information